LearnFractal/FractalPlatform.RealWorld/README.md

 # Compare to other Frameworks/Solutions

-We created special [RealWorldComparator](https://fraplat.com/jupiter/RealWorldComparator) web app to compare other [FE/BE/Fullstack implementations](https://codebase.show/projects/realworld) with Fractal Platform solution.
+We created special [RealWorldComparator](https://fraplat.com/jupiter/RealWorldComparator) web app to compare other [FE/BE/Fullstack implementations](https://codebase.show/projects/realworld) with Fractal Platform.

 At the moment this is smallest fullstack implementation in 34kb of sources:
 | File Extension | Length |